 --max-model-len 131072 \

---port 8000Note: if you encounter stability issues with EP mode, fall back to tensor parallelism (TP=8), which is more robust but slightly slower.
+--port 8000Note: if you encounter stability issues with EP mode, fall back to tensor parallelism (TP=8), which is more robust though slightly slower.

 Test the API